cardiacvision/optimap/README.md

 `optimap` is available for macOS, Windows and Linux, see the [Getting Started](https://cardiacvision.github.io/optimap/main/chapters/getting_started/) guide for more information.

-### Installing pre-built binaries (macOS, Windows, Linux)

-Pre-built binaries can be installed using pip:
+You can install `optimap` using [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/):

 ```bash
 pip install "opticalmapping[all]"
 ```

-The above command will install optimap and all recommended dependencies including OpenCV and PySide2.
-If you wish to install your own version of OpenCV (e.g. for CUDA support) or Qt implementation use:
+The above command will install optimap and all recommended dependencies including [OpenCV](https://opencv.org) and [PySide2](https://pypi.org/project/PySide2/).

+**Note:** In some advanced cases, you may want to install your own version of OpenCV (e.g. for CUDA support) or a different Qt implementation.
+In such cases, use:

 ```bash
 pip install opticalmapping